Maltahöhe

 Main Street |

-Maltahohe is a small town
+Maltahöhe is a small town

 standing about mid-point on the long C14 North - South gravel road

-and is 110km west of Mariental along a good tarred road.
+a good tarred road.
 Standard Bank have a branch in the town.
+There is a fuel

 |